Don’t have a lot of money? Don’t panic! Blogger Jackie Lam shows how you can still build up an emergency fund on a tight budget.

 You only can save so much, but your potential to earn is limitless.
 Any opportunities for making extra cash can go directly into your emergency fund.
 I’ve found that earning side income by doing things that are easy, you enjoy doing, or you’re good at, helps you stay motivated.

 I didn’t do too much side hustling that year, but I did test proctor at a nearby university.
 It was an easy, low-stress job, and I usually could get some reading in while working.
 I managed to sock away an extra $1,000 by moonlighting a few weeks during the year.
-And what I didn’t need for my emergency fund I used toward another short-term goal, like buying a new computer.
+And what I didn’t need for my rainy day fund I used toward another short-term goal, like buying a new computer.

 After the first year of surviving on my own, I eased up a bit and allowed myself some pleasantries on occasion.
 I saved to pay for a SCUBA certification and for annual trips to cities I’ve always wanted to check out.
 These were experiences I never could afford while in college, and it was empowering.
 I also continued my frugal lifestyle partly because I had fun living that way.